ExaWorks/job-api-spec/specification.md

 is a set of interfaces that allows the specification and management of the invocation of application executables.
 The corresponding implementations of a job management API is a job management library.
 A job management library, through its API, is invoked by a client application.

 Traditionally, job management is implemented on supercomputers by Local Resource Managers (LRMs), such as PBS/Torque, SLURM, etc. In a first approximation, a job management API is understood as an abstraction layer on top of various LRMs.

+Non-Traditionally, job management is also provided by execution managers, which provided capabilities similar to LRMs but operate in user space, on a limited subset of resources, such as within a job's allocation.
+The job management API aims to also transparently abstract such execution managers.

 ### A Note About Code Samples